MicrosoftDocs/customer-insights/ci-docs/audience-insights/sentiment-analysis.md

 # Analyze sentiment in customer feedback (Preview)

 Customers expect high quality products, services, and experiences these days.
-Especially for those organizations who share their customer feedback data, it can be extra challenging for them to analyze the increasing volume of data without lowering accuracy and increasing labor costs.
-Now Dynamics 365 Customer Insights offers a sentiment analysis model for customer feedback that enables organizations to analyze their data more accuratly and at a lower cost.
+Especially customers who share their feedback.
+It's very challenging for organizations to analyze an increasing volume of data without lowering accuracy and higher labor cost.
+Dynamics 365 Customer Insights offers a sentiment analysis model for customer feedback that enables organizations to analyze their data more accurately and at a lower cost.

 Sentiment analysis enables you to synthesize customer sentiment and identify business aspects as opportunities for improvement.
 This Customer Insights feature helps you understand what works well and what you need to address.
 Focus on the most relevant and impactful areas of business to improve the experience for your customers.
 Ultimately, it can help you to drive business actions that enable experiences that result in high customer satisfaction and loyalty.

 ## Overview

 The sentiment analysis feature generates two derived insights per customer ID.
-A sentiment score (of -5 to 5) and list of applicable business aspects (areas of business) together help you analyse the customer mentioned in the feedback.
+A sentiment score (of -5 to 5) and list of applicable business aspects (areas of business) together help you better understand the customer feedback.

 This information can help you achieve the following results:
 - Get an overview of customer sentiments towards a brand or organization